Youngpk-1/clicker-game/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Apple Clicker Game 🍎

+An interactive clicker game built with React and Vite where players click on randomly appearing apples to score points.

+## Features

+- Dynamic apple sizing and positioning
+- Score and lives tracking
+- Progressive color changes based on score
+- Win condition at 100 points
+- Responsive click interactions

+## Technologies Used

+- React 19
+- Vite
+- CSS3
+- JavaScript ES6+

+## Installation